-Fur trader, frontiersman, merchant, and Indian Commissioner, Robert Campbell was born in Ireland on February 4, 1804.
-As the youngest son of Hugh Campbell, Sr. and his second wife, Robert stood to inherit little, and at the age of 18 in 1822, he followed his older brother Hugh, Jr. to the United States.
+Fur trader, frontiersman, merchant, and Indian Commissioner Robert Campbell was born in Ireland on February 4, 1804.
+As the youngest son of Hugh Campbell, Sr., and his second wife, Robert stood to inherit little, and at the age of 18 in 1822, he followed his older brother Hugh, Jr. to the United States.

-In 1832, he joined with famed trapper, William L. Sublette in a partnership, directly competing with the American Fur Company.
+In 1832, he joined famed trapper William L. Sublette in a partnership, directly competing with the American Fur Company.
 That same year, he participated in the Battle of Pierre’s Hole in present-day Idaho.
 In 1833, they built Fort William near the mouth of the Yellowstone River in present-day North Dakota.
-Competing with nearby Fort Union, the post dealt primarily in buffalo robes from local Native American tribes, primarily the Assiniboine, Cree, and Gros Ventre.
+Competing with nearby Fort Union, the post dealt in buffalo robes from local Native American tribes, primarily the Assiniboine, Cree, and Gros Ventre.

 In 1842, Sublette and Campbell dissolved their partnership but remained good friends.
-However, Sublette became seriously ill and died in 1845
+However, Sublette became seriously ill and died in 1845.

 In 1854, the Campbells moved out of the crowded city to the exclusive, elite neighborhood of Lucas Place.
 While there, Robert and Virginia continued to climb the social ladder.
-Robert became one of the wealthiest men in Missouri, extending his real estate empire as far as El Paso, Texas and Kansas City, Missouri while serving as president of two banks, and managing the finest hotel in the city, the Southern Hotel.
+Robert became one of the wealthiest men in Missouri, extending his real estate empire as far as El Paso, Texas, and Kansas City, Missouri while serving as president of two banks and managing the finest hotel in the city, the Southern Hotel.